 If the school is unable to provide computers, CS in Schools may be able to help.

 Ready to go?

-If you’re ready to have CS in Schools, please contact us for an initial meeting by emailing Selina at email@example.com.
+If you’re ready to work with CS in Schools, please contact us for an initial meeting by emailing Selina at firstname.lastname@example.org.